HOW WE GIVE BACK

 If you feel that this is something you would like to be part of, please contact me directly via email and we can talk about how it could work.

-Kartini (21 April 1879 – 17 September 1904) was a prominent Javanese and an Indonesian national heroine.
-A woman who wrote about her views of the social conditions of native Indonesian women.
-Much of this was protesting the tendency of Javanese culture to impose obstacles for the development of women.
-She wanted women to have the freedom to learn and study.
-Kartini was a pioneer in the area of women’s rights for Indonesians.
+Raden Adjeng Kartini (21 April 1879 – 17 September 1904) was a prominent Javanese and an Indonesian national heroine.
+She wrote about her views of the social conditions of native Indonesian women.
+She wanted women to have the freedom to learn and study, and much of her writing was protesting the tendency of Javanese culture to impose obstacles to the development of women.
 Kartini’s letters also expressed her hopes for support from overseas.
-And here are our students.